pkkm/ido-sort-mtime/README.md

 Emacs minor mode that displays recently modified files at the beginning of Ido's file list.

-To activate, add the following lines to ~/.emacs:
+To activate after installing, add to ~/.emacs:

-	(require 'ido-sort-mtime)
 	(ido-sort-mtime-mode 1)

 To put TRAMP files before local ones, use: